Red flag law: History and adoption

 In 2019, New York enacted a red-flag law as part of a broader package of gun-control legislation that overwhelmingly passed the state legislature.
 In addition to allowing police and family members to petition for entry of an extreme risk protection order, the law also allows teachers and school administrations to file such petitions, making New York the first state to include such a provision.
 Three other states enacted red-flag laws in 2019: Colorado, Nevada and Hawaii.
 The Colorado, Nevada, and Hawaii laws all went into effect on January 1, 2020.

 In 2020, New Mexico became the 18th state to adopt a red-flag law, after Governor Michelle Lujan Grisham signed legislation on February 25, 2020.
 New Mexico's law went into effect on July 1, 2020.

 In Virginia, the state's General Assembly, then controlled by Republicans, voted down red-flag legislation in its January 2019 session.
 After the Virginia Beach shooting later that year, Governor Ralph Northam, a Democrat, called the Republican-controlled General Assembly into special session to consider gun-control legislation.
 The legislature did not vote on any gun legislation.
 After the Democrats won control of both chambers of the General Assembly in the fall 2019 elections, for the first time in more than two decades, Northam vowed to reintroduce gun control proposals, including a red flag bill.
 The General Assembly subsequently passed an emergency substantial risk order (ESRO) law, on a party-line vote in the Senate and a nearly party-line vote in the House of Delegates.
 Northam signed the legislation into law in April 2020, alongside four separate gun measures.
-Fairfax County, Virginia and the and Alexandria-based gun-violence prevention nonprofit group Safer Country have become leaders in awareness campaigns to inform the public and law enforcement about the use of Virginia's ESRO law.
+Fairfax County, Virginia and the Alexandria-based gun-violence prevention nonprofit group Safer Country have become leaders in awareness campaigns to inform the public and law enforcement about the use of Virginia's ESRO law.